Navigating the UI

 - Pages — individual knowledge articles

-Navigate by expanding sections in the left panel, or use the search bar to find specific content.
+Navigate by expanding sections in the left panel, or use the search bar to find specific content across all books.

 Help Assistant